yvkozub/curl/docs/ECH.md

     ...
 ```

-The ``--ech true`` option is opportunistic, so will try to do ECH but won't fail if
+The ``--ech true`` option is opportunistic, so will try to do ECH but will not fail if
 the client for example cannot find any ECHConfig values.
 The ``--ech hard``
 option hard-fails if there is no ECHConfig found in DNS, so for now, that is not
 a good option to set as a default.